samuelthomas2774/nxapi-znca-api/docs/api.md

 API usage
 ---

-The server has two endpoints, `/api/znca/f` and `/api/znca/config`, which are compatible with [the imink API](https://github.com/JoneWang/imink/wiki/imink-API-Documentation)'s `/f` and `/config` endpoints.
+The server has four endpoints, `/api/znca/f` and `/api/znca/config`, which are compatible with [the imink API](https://github.com/JoneWang/imink/wiki/imink-API-Documentation)'s `/f` and `/config` endpoints, and `/api/znca/encrypt-request` and `/api/znca/decrypt-request`, which are used for request encryption in 3.0.1 and later.

+> From June 2025, authentication is required.
+See [api-auth.md](api-auth.md) for more information.

 ### `/config`